 This is similar to a Do-No-Resuscitate Order (DNR Order), but a patient only has a DNR Order when they do not want CPR.
-The POLST Paradigm Form allows patients to clearly show they do want CPR.
+The POLST form allows patients to clearly show they do want CPR.

 If this is left blank, emergency personnel will provide CPR if medically indicated.

 This section gives medical orders when CPR is not required but the patient still has a medical emergency and cannot communicate.
 There are three options and a space for a health care professional to write in orders specific for the patient.
 Care is always provided to patients.
 This section is just for letting emergency personnel know what treatments the patient wants to have.

 - Full Treatment.
 The goal of this option is to provide all treatments necessary (and medically appropriate) to keep the patient alive.
 In a medical emergency patients want to go to the hospital and, if necessary, be put in the intensive care unit (ICU) and on a breathing machine.

 - Limited Treatment / Select Treatment.
 The goal of this option is to provide basic medical treatments.
 Patients want to go to the hospital but do not want to be put in the intensive care unit (ICU) or on a breathing machine.
 They are okay with antibiotics and IV fluids.

 - Comfort Measures Only.
 The goal of this option is to focus on making the patient as comfortable as possible where they are.
 Patients do not want to go to the hospital.
 If the patient’s comfort cannot be taken care of where they are, transfer to the hospital may be necessary.

 In many states, if a patient chooses CPR or leaves Section A blank, he/she is required to choose “Full Treatment” in Section B. This is because CPR usually requires intubation and a breathing machine, which are only options under “Full Treatment”.